elsatch/logos-own-llm-crew/README.md

 ## Architecture
 This platform has several elements to fulfill its objectives:

-- RapidAPI: to convert external calls to archive contents into archivebox calls.
+- FastAPI: to convert external calls to archive contents into archivebox calls.
-- ArchiveBox: to store documents and websites in a consistent, standards compliant format.
+- ArchiveBox: to store documents and websites in a consistent, standards compliant format
-- Chroma: a vector database that stores embeddings of the contents of ArchiveBox
+- Milvus: a vector database that stores embeddings of the contents of ArchiveBox
+- LlamaIndex (or Haystack): to connect and interact with the embeddings database and the metadata index
-- Text-generation-webui: to serve the LLMs
+- Ollama: to serve the LLMs in a simple way
-- LangChain: to orchestrate the calls between all elements
-- Cron: to schedule periodic updates to the embeddings database
+- Prefect: to orchestrate the calls between all elements and schedule periodic updates to the embeddings database
+- Matrix: to chat with your assistants

+Note: Function callings / tool usage to be considered in the near future.
 ## Sample usage

 You have three different assistants: